 Aligning with empathy seems easy, right?
 You’d think that.
 But, each of us have likely had an experience with customer support where they weren’t exactly excited to help us.

 Some brand guidelines shy away from “the customer is always right.”
 Furthermore, some community managers or support agents feel if they use empathy they’re admitting that something was done incorrectly.

-Perhaps, as our recent report on how the pandemic is changing Customer Care shows, people are just burnt out.
+Perhaps, as our report on how the pandemic is changing Customer Care showed, people are just burnt out.
 When you’re overwhelmed it can be hard to be empathetic towards others.